eCommerce Speed Optimisation Guide

 - Avoid overlapping functionalities that might conflict or duplicate code.

-Aim to keep plugins lean and essential, prioritising functionality that genuinely enhances customer experience or backend efficiency.
+Keep plugins lean and essential.
+Prioritise features that genuinely improve customer experience or backend efficiency.

 Speed Optimisation as a Core Business Strategy: eCommerce Speed Optimisation

-Speed optimisation is not a one-off task; rather, it’s an ongoing commitment.
-As a result, retailers who prioritise performance often see improvements in customer satisfaction, return visits, and even organic search rankings.
+Speed optimisation is not a one-off task.
+It's an ongoing commitment.
+Retailers who prioritise performance often see better customer satisfaction, more return visits, and even higher organic search rankings.

 Final Considerations: